-Uncover your summer holiday Downunder in Marlborough, New Zealand.
+Marlborough, New Zealand is a brilliant holiday destination.
 The top of the South Island is sunshine, fabulous coastal spots for a beach towel and abundant produce particularly grapes producing world class wine.
-The bounty of the land and sea supports a farm to plate cuisine rich in seafood, fresh produce and New Zealand lamb.
-Outstanding natural scenery is a drawcard with the Marlborough Sounds offering visitors on water experiences and lodges nestled in beautiful bush to rest at night.
+Outstanding natural scenery is a drawcard with Queen Charlotte Sound the star attraction.
+Rest, revive and recharge in lodges nestled among pristine native bush.

 Delve into the daily lives of locals.
 From Picton or Havelock, wharf catch the mail boat and enjoy visiting places only accessible by boat.
 Be part of the day dropping off supplies and collecting the mail.
 Listen to commentary about the lives of people living on the water’s edge as you look out for dolphins and other marine life.
 There are limited capacity numbers on the mail boat creating a personal experience for lucky ticket holders.
 This very popular excursion is often fully booked out weeks in advance.
 Plan accordingly.

 Discover a reserve of towering podocarp forest.
 The Pelorus Bridge Scenic Reserve offers visitors the opportunity to relax and enjoy forest and river scenery, in one of the last stands of river flat forest in Marlborough.
 Swim in the deep cool green water of the Pelorus River and walk the Nydia track.
 A truly beautiful part of Marlborough with an accessible river gorge surrounded by ancient forest.
 “Pelorus Bridge is a tiny locality in Marlborough, New Zealand where the Rai River meets Pelorus River.